-*Note – should you need more revisions for your track, you can purchase more later via our À la carte items.
+*Note – digital mastering includes 2 revisions; should you need more revisions for your track, you can purchase more later via our À la carte items.

 Is it worth mastering one song?